 As we were putting the finishing touches on the paper, Will and I both heard a rapping on our office window that grew steadily louder.
 Will responded in kind, "What in the?
 Who in the ?" and opened the blinds to see the booster club president's face plastered to the glass like a hopeful peeping tom.
 The BCP pointed to the adjacent front door Charlie Chaplin style and Will went around the corner to let him in.

 "I got to thinking about our talk," (rough recollection), "and I stand by what I said.
-But is there any way you could NOT put it in the article."
+But is there any way you could NOT put it in the article."2) It's your fault.
+No it's yours.
+Aw shoot, they're fuh Dublin.

 Will: No.